Cartoon mother, Holly in a blue hoodie and pants, smiling and holding a steaming mug. Satori Kid Club

 Educators | Parents | Caregivers

-Come along with 6‑year‑old Myla as she learns to process big feelings with her friends, the Energy Fairies.
-Step into the Growth Garden, a safe and warm story world where children and grown‑ups explore emotions together through connection and play.
+Come along with 6‑year‑old Myla as she learns to process BIG feelings with the help of her friends, the Energy Fairies.

 Satori Kid Club : Myla smiles, holding a glowing heart, with a fairy glowing beside her.